ccarvalheira/yattp/README.md

 ## Usage

 ```
+package main

 import (
+	"fmt"
+	"github.com/ccarvalheira/yattp"
+	"log"
 	"net/http"
-  "github.com/ccarvalheira/yattp"
 )

 func main() {
 	//we make a mux to handle our requests
 	//you can also use gorillamux or your favourite mux that works with http.Server
 	mux := http.NewServeMux()
 	mux.HandleFunc("/yattp", func(w http.ResponseWriter, req *http.Request) {
 		if req.URL.Path != "/yattp" {
 			http.NotFound(w, req)